- Duration (years): 1.5 years

 - Develop a broad understanding of the criminal justice system and current criminological issues.

-- Provide opportunities to students to examine a range of criminological subjects.
+- Provide opportunities for students to examine a range of criminological subjects.

 - Develop a thorough understanding of how criminological theories are applied to law enforcement and criminal justice agencies.